-- In-depth knowledge of the specific research topic that the candidate is working on (vertical bar of the T). - Specific skills and competences required to function in or outside academia, placing the research in a broader context (horizontal bar of the T). - Being able to translate the research outcome (vertical bar of the T) into value for society (horizontal bar of the T).
+- In-depth knowledge of the specific research topic that the candidate is working on (vertical bar of the T). - Specific skills and competences required to function in or outside academia, and to be able to place the research in a broader context (horizontal bar of the T). - Being able to translate the research outcome (vertical bar of the T) into value for society (horizontal bar of the T).